 “If a child can’t look you in the eye and is unusually quiet, they’re probably on the autism spectrum.”

 Age & LifestyleThis is another broad category that can encompass various issues, but one of the most common is ageism.
 This term refers to stereotypes, prejudice, and discrimination based on age.
 Many age-related stereotypes are so ingrained in our culture that we don’t even notice them – which makes it even more important to be conscious of them in our content.
 It’s also important to be careful about how we refer to other people’s lifestyles and life choices in general.
 For example, things like deciding not to have children, choosing not to get married, or pursuing a non-traditional career path are just as valid as more “mainstream” choices, and deserve the same respect.

 ExamplesConsidering the guidelines above, can you identify what’s wrong with each of these statements?

 Politics & ReligionWhether or not it’s appropriate to discuss politics or religion entirely depends on the context of what you’re writing.
 But unless these subjects are directly relevant to the topic at hand, it’s generally best to avoid bringing them up or sharing personal opinions on them.
 Unless we’re writing an opinion piece, we should try to maintain a balanced perspective without letting our own political or religious beliefs influence our writing.
 Likewise, we should never assume anything about the political or religious views of our readers – we want to leave room for all belief systems.
-It’s true that some of the points covered in this post are related to political or even religious ideas.
-But we don’t consider these recommendations to be biased, as our primary goal is simply to show respect and empathy for our audience members.
+While some of the points covered in this post may pertain to political or religious ideas, we do not perceive these recommendations as biased.
+Our primary aim is to demonstrate respect and empathy for our audience members.

 ExamplesHere are a few examples of sentences that are unbalanced toward a particular political or religious perspective.
 Assuming the texts they’re part of are meant to be objective, let’s take a look at how we could rewrite them to remove this bias.